 So if you do decide that international school education is the best choice for your child, you must be willing and able to take on a significant expense for a good number of years without compromising your other financial goals, such as retirement.

 Remember, just like everything else, fees for private and international schools increases through the years.
 You might even have to make sacrifices, such as moving to a smaller home or not going on as many vacations, although for an increasing number of Malaysian parents, these sacrifices are well worth it if it means being able to afford higher quality education for their kids.

 According to a report provided by the Ministry of Education in 2019, there are 84,079 students enrolled in schools classified as ‘expatriate’ and ‘international’ in Malaysia.

 For many parents, international school education is a huge commitment and a massive expense, so it goes without saying that the sooner you start planning, the better.

-For instance, admission at an international school alone could cost parents an additional RM50,000 and above for miscellaneous charges, which include application, assessment and registration fees, and this is an amount you will likely need to fork out upfront.
+For instance, most international schools charge a one-time registration that could cost parents an additional RM25,000 or more, and this is an amount you will likely need to fork out upfront.